standardforever/Zuri-school/HTML_FILE/RESPONSIVE_REGISTRATION_PAGE/README.md

-# responsive_registration
-responsive form built with html and css
+This directory contains a single-page responsive registration form using Html and Css.